Mendasp/NS2Plus/README.md

 - **chud_smallnps:** Makes fonts in the nameplates smaller.
 - **chud_tracers:** Disables weapon tracers.
 - **chud_unlocks:** Removes the research completed notifications on the right side of the screen.
+- **chud_uplvl:** Removes the weapon/armor level indicator on the right side of the marine HUD
 - **chud_wps:** Disables all waypoints except Attack orders (waypoints can still be seen on minimap).

 Credits/Thanks to